Gulu Regional Cancer Centre: Developments

 As of August 2023, construction work on the facility was estimated at 80 percent complete.
 The center started partial operations in August 2023 with a complement of 19 staff members.
 Full operations are expected in 2024, when construction is fully completed.
-In November 2023, the cancer started using two completed surgical operating rooms (ORs) out of the three ORs planned for the facility.
+In November 2023, the cancer center started using two completed surgical operating rooms (ORs) out of the three ORs planned for the facility.
 The three most prevalent cancers at GRCC are (a) cervical cancer (b) breast cancer and (c) prostate cancer.
 85 percent of cancer patients in Uganda reside in remote rural locations.

 As of April 2024, with 90 percent of the first phase of construction completed, more land was needed to proceed with phase 2 and phase 3 of construction.
 Approximately 6 acre of new land are needed to install radiotherapy infrastructure.
 More land is also required to install a four-storied facility consisting of the main patient wards, an MRI suite, the main OPD, an emergency department, and general infusion and administration facilities.
 The third and final phase comprises a pediatric ward, High Dependency Unit, a fully equipped clinical laboratory and staff housing for the cancer center staff.